 Ishrat Sahgal is known for her creative vision as well as sustainable business ideas.
 She grew up in Chandigarh but calls Delhi and London her home today.
 After studying interior architecture and art history, she created a new venture – Mishcat Co.
 The company boasts a beautiful array of uniquely designed carpets.

-Ishrat herself owns her own decor firm but incredibly attached to this cause – bringing traditional Indian culture and craft to a global platform.
-She has been in an impressive list of magazines and media but her most notable achievement is being a part of Forbes 30 under 30 in 2018.
+Ishrat is incredibly attached to this cause of bringing traditional Indian culture and craft to a global platform.
+She has been in an impressive list of achievers – and the most notable achievement being one of Forbes 30 under 30 in 2018.
 We had a chat with her about what makes Mishcat Co her passion venture and how it all began, below.

 Hi Ishrat!
 Thank you for taking the time to have a chat with us.
 Do give us a short bio.